-The government of Pakistan is preparing to approve the State Bank of Pakistan Amendment Act 2021.
+The government of Pakistan is preparing to approve the State Bank of Pakistan (SBP) Amendment Bill 2021.
 This 2021 amendment in the SBP Act of 1956 is perceived as being rushed under the duress of the International Monetary Fund (IMF).
-This law has been a source of hot debate in Pakistan; not only is the opposition critical to the new amendment in the State bank’s law but the senior economists are also lambasting the expected modification.
+This law has been a source of hot debate in Pakistan; not only is the opposition critical of the new amendment in the State bank’s law but the senior economists are also lambasting the expected modification.

 The critics maintain that the said amendment would prove to be inimical for the economic condition of the country.
 They also hold the view that it would make the Director of the SBP above the law of the state.